 The first song sheet edition of this tune appeared in the early 1830s, and a couple of decades later this genre exploded in popularity with the rise of the blackface minstrel show, both in America and abroad.

 A ukulele player who frequently appeared in blackface was Cliff Edwards, otherwise known as “Ukulele Ike.”

 The Duncan Sisters were a popular duo and there were, of course, many other performers with or without ukuleles.

 In retrospect, some of what was popular in the context of yesteryear’s popular music is not just unpopular today.
 Rather, it is unconscionable–way beyond merely politically incorrect.

 Admittedly, this is a touchy topic for a posting.
 I much prefer levity, but we cannot move forward without looking back.
 The observation of Martin Luther King, Jr., Day gives us that opportunity.
 It is from history that we learn, even if filtered through the theme of music and our favorite musical instruments.

 We cannot sweep history under the rug.
 We cannot unplay those songs.
 But, here is one song we should play.

 This is a song to play over and over again on this important day of remembrance of a great American, his life’s work, and the historical context of our still imperfect society.

 Pete Seeger recorded this song back in the late 1940s.
-His version–the one we hear most often today–was based on an interpretation of an old gospel hymn he had heard in the 1930s sung by black tobacco workers in the fields of the South and a variation he had learned dating back to 1901 as sung in both black and white labor union meetings in the North.
-Here is his version: https://www.youtube.com/watch?v=LVQ6Y8szaBQ
+His version–the one we hear most often today–was based on an interpretation of an old gospel hymn he had heard in the 1930s sung by Black tobacco workers in the fields of the South and a variation he had learned dating back to 1901 as sung in both Black and White labor union meetings in the North.
+Tap or click on the triangle in the next image for his version: